RenewalRate.ca

 Is the offered rate negotiable?

 Almost always.
 The renewal letter is an opening offer.
-Federally regulated lenders are required to provide renewal terms 21 days before maturity but are not required to lead with their best rate.
-Bringing a competing quote into the conversation typically moves the offer 10 to 30 basis points, sometimes more on larger balances.
+Federally regulated lenders are required to provide renewal disclosure at least 21 days before maturity under sections 45 and 46 of the Financial Consumer Protection Framework Regulations (SOR/2021-181), made under the Bank Act and in force since June 30, 2022.
+They are not required to lead with their best rate.
+Bringing a competing quote into the conversation typically moves the offer on competing-quote pressure, sometimes more on larger balances.

 Does this calculator save my data?